 Everyday Workers That Represent the Workhorse Behind Your Brand

-Many businesses fail to understand that the everyday workers within their company have some of the most ground-level insight needed in TMS selection.
+Many businesses fail to understand that the everyday workers within their company have ground-level insight needed in TMS selection.

-While it is not practical or necessary to involve every employee in the selection process, these individuals must be consulted regarding what they wish to see within TMS implementation.
-Additionally, involving lower-level employees in companywide decisions can improve morale.
-This means that not only will everyday workers offer valuable insight into the selection process, but they are likely to feel more involved in the process and more willing to participate.
+While it is not practical or necessary to involve every employee in the selection process, these individuals’ opinions must be heard.
+Additionally, involving lower-level employees in companywide decisions improves morale.
+Not only will everyday workers offer valuable insight into the TMS selection process, but they are likely to feel more involved and more willing to adopt new technology.

-While not necessarily commonly discussed within the TMS buyer’s journey, these workers have real-world insight into its possible use is critical to making the right choice.
+While not commonly discussed within the TMS buyer’s journey, these workers have real-world insight that is critical to making the right choice.

 Director of Operations